Acoustic scattering and field enhancement through a single aperture

-Therefore, the characteristic frequencies of $\mathbb{T}$ are the roots of these two analytic functions $\lambda_1$, $\lambda_2$.
-Thus we conclude with the following lemma on resonances. \begin{lemma} The resonances of the problem \eqref{initialmatrix} are the roots of the analytic functions and . \end{lemma} Now we are finally in the position to present the asymptotic expansions of resonances for the system \eqref{inieq}.
-We restrict the discussion to the right half of the complex $k$ plane, and the resonance on left half can be derived analogously. \begin{theorem*} Using $\alpha$ to denote $\la\tilde{K}^{-1} 1,1\ra$, then there exist two sets of resonances $\{k_{n,1}\}$ and $\{k_{n,2}\}$ for the scattering problem \eqref{initialmatrix}, and the following asymptotic expansions hold:
+Therefore, the characteristic frequencies of $\mathbb{T}$ are the roots of these two analytic functions $\lambda_1(k,\varepsilon)$ and $\lambda_2(k,\varepsilon)$, which can be concluded as the following lemma. \begin{lemma} The resonances of the problem \eqref{initialmatrix} are the roots of the analytic functions and \end{lemma} Finally, we are ready to present the main theoretical results of this section, the asymptotic expansions for the resonances of the system \eqref{initialmatrix}.
+We shall restrict the discussion to the right half of the complex $k$ plane, and the resonances on left half can be derived analogously. \begin{theorem*} There exist two sets of resonances $\{k_{n,1}\}$ and $\{k_{n,2}\}$ for the scattering problem \eqref{initialmatrix}, and the following asymptotic expansions hold: